Elijah-w15/Catalyst/README.md

 Two numbers, kept separate on purpose.

+**Φ (phi)** is the real scoreboard: your basket's return vs. the same dollars in the S&P 500 over the same dates. Φ = 1.00 matched the market; above 1.00 beat it.
+Users are ranked by their average Φ across ELO tiers (Bronze to Masters), so the leaderboard shows who is actually beating the market, not who is loudest.

 **AI Sentiment (0 to 1)** is an expected-value function over generated scenarios.
 A **red team** works through the ways the thesis could break; a **green team** the ways it could pay off.
 For each scenario the model reasons from the thesis and the news to an *impact* (how much it would move the basket) and a